Transform Your Health & Mindset.

 If you are performing progressive resistance training - which hopefully you are - you’ll be building muscle.
 This is key, because by increase muscle mass, you are raising your Basal Metabolic Rate (BMR) - the rate at which your body burns calories at rest.

 People often ask, what’s the best exercise for fat loss?
 Obviously, as I just mentioned resistance training has some real benefits, but, ultimately, you should simply perform exercise that you enjoy.
-All exercise will cause you to respire & lead to weight loss.
-But, for consistent exercise adherence, enjoyment is crucial.
-So, find a form of activity or a sport that you enjoy.
-That way, committing to it routinely won't be a struggle at all.
+All exercise will cause you to respire & lead to weight loss, it's really just about finding something you can be consistent with!

 Often overlooked.
 Yet one of the crucial factors behind fat-loss.